RSGInc/CCRPC_TravelModel_Documentation/model-documentation/docs/index.md

 | **Total**        | 183       | 2         | 81        | 1260      | 42        | 36        | 23        | 31        | 3         | 10        | 1348      | 1         | 2         | 46        | 12        | 1         | 145       |           | 3226 |
 |                  |           |           |           |           |           |           |           |           |           |           |           |           |           |           |           |           |           | 3226      |      |

-<span id="_Toc491103354" class="anchor"></span>Table :
-Internal-to-External Trip Assumptions (% of internal productions)

 ### IXXI Trip Base-Year Assumptions

 Base year IX and XI trips are set to match 2015 base year traffic count data at the external stations.
 The internal trip ends are estimated differently for IX trips (produced inside the region) and XI trips (produced outside the region).

+Table : 2015 IX and XI Daily Vehicle Trips, by External TAZ

 | External TAZ | External-to-Internal Trips | Internal-to-External Trips |
 |--------------|----------------------------|----------------------------|